TeddouX/Noctis/README.md

 # Unknown Engine: a simplistic game engine
 /!\ In developement
-Trying to reach a ratio of at least 1 comment for 10 lines of code (currently 1/12.8, 324 comments for 4160 loc).
+Trying to reach a ratio of at least 1 comment for 10 lines of code (currently 1/12.6, 364 comments for 4598 loc).
-Linux support is not planned.
+Linux and MacOS support are not planned.

 ### Credits
 - [Assimp](https://github.com/assimp/assimp) - The official Open-Asset-Importer-Library